Involutive bordered Floer homology: Involutive bordered Floer homology

-We start by proving that the bordered description of $\CFIa$ in the introduction does, in fact, give $\CFIa$: \begin{theorem} The map from Formula~\eqref{eq:decomp-iota} is homotopic to the map $\iota$. \end{theorem} \begin{proof} In outline, the proof is that, up to homotopy, the map $\eta$ in Formula~\eqref{eq:decomp-iota} agrees with the map $\eta$ in the definition of $\HFIa$, while the composition $\Psi\circ\Omega$ agrees with the map $\Phi$ in the definition of $\HFIa$.
+from Formula~\eqref{eq:decomp-iota} is homotopic to the map $\iota\co\CFa(Y)\to\CFa(Y)$. \end{theorem} \begin{proof} In outline, the proof is that, up to homotopy, the map $\eta$ in Formula~\eqref{eq:decomp-iota} agrees with the map $\eta$ in the definition of $\HFIa$, while the composition $\Psi\circ\Omega$ agrees with the map $\Phi$ in the definition of $\HFIa$.
 To check this we need to verify that: \begin{enumerate} \item Up to homotopy, the following diagram commutes:

 where the vertical arrows come from the pairing theorem for bordered Floer homology. \item Up to homotopy, the following diagrams commute, where in each case the bottom arrow is the chain homotopy equivalence on $\CFa$ (from~\cite{OS06:HolDiskFour,JT:Naturality}) induced by a sequence of Heegaard moves and the vertical arrows come from the pairing theorem: